litements/litequeue/README.md

 The only hard rules for the project are:

 - No extra dependencies allowed
-- No extra files, everything must be inside the main module's `.py` file.
+- No extra files, everything must be inside `litequeue.py` file.
-- Tests must be inside the `tests.ipynb` notebook.
+- Tests must be inside the `test.py` file.